Db2-DTE-POC/wxddemo/docs/wxd-analytics.md

 ![Browser](wxd-images/minio-adv-objects.png)

-Select dev-bucket-01.
+Select iceberg-bucket.
 You will see two tables, customer and part_customer.

 ![Browser](wxd-images/minio-adv-bucket.png)